arpitsingh134/go-data-ingestor/README.md

 # Go Data Ingestion Service

-This project is a beginner-friendly, modular, and containerized data ingestion pipeline built with **Go** using **design patterns** and clean project structure.
 It fetches log data from a public API, applies transformation, and stores it in a **MongoDB** database running inside a Docker container.

 It also includes:
 - Dockerized setup